 - Playing slots with an average wager between $.88 and $1.20?…….$200 to $300 hundred is a good start.

-- Bankroll differs with the denomination of the machine.
+- The bankroll differs with the denomination of the machine.
 Penny or nickel slots should stick with the 200X to 300X bet for your bankroll.

 - If you play quarter slots or dollar slots, you might only need 150X to 200X your average bet size.